rajannpatel/ubuntupbx/README.md

+##### Install FreePBX 17 on Ubuntu 24.04, with all open-source dependencies installed from Ubuntu's official repositories.

 <img alt="VoIP" width="50" src="./images/icons8-office-phone-100.png" /><img alt="FoIP" width="50" src="./images/icons8-copier-100.png" />

 This guide will show you how and where to deploy a long running FreePBX system cost-effectively, reliably, and securely.